 - Dr Lyn Carter

 - Gillian Farrington

 - Chelsea Meyrick

 - Lindy Sugars

-- Cooper, Thomas J. & Carter, Merilyn Gladys (2016) Large-scale professional development towards emancipatory mathematics: The genesis of YuMi Deadly Maths.
-In Proceedings of the 39th Conference of the Mathematics Education Research Group of Australasia, Mathematics Education Research Group of Australasia, Adelaide, South Australia.
+- Cooper, Tom & Carter, Merilyn (2016) Large-scale professional development towards emancipatory mathematics: The genesis of YuMi Deadly Maths.
+In White, B, Trenholm, S, & Chinnappan M, M (Eds.)
+Opening up mathematics education research: Proceedings of the 39th Annual Conference of the Mathematics Education Research Group of Australasia:.
+Mathematics Education Research Group of Australasia (MERGA), Australia, pp. 174-181.

 View on ePrints